guisgrande/third-project-ci/README.md

 - [Heroku](https://heroku.com/) -  Used to deploy the project
 - [Ludichart](https://www.lucidchart.com/) - Used to create the flowchart.
 - [PEP8](http://pep8online.com/) - Used to test/validate Python code.
+- [Python Tutor](https://pythontutor.com/) - Used to run tests during project development.

 ## Credits

+### Media

+- The image used for README.md responsive mockup was taken from [Am I Responsive](http://ami.responsivedesign.is/).

 ### Inspiration